-- 1. Number and extent of rills: Rills are typically none to rare.
-Some rills can be expected on steeper slopes (>30%) in areas recently subjected to summer convection storms or rapid snowmelt. - 2.
-Presence of water flow patterns: Water flow patterns are rare but can be expected on steeper slopes in areas recently subjected to summer convection storms or rapid snowmelt. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are rare.
+- 1. Number and extent of rills: Rills are none.
+Rock fragments armor the surface. - 2.
+Presence of water flow patterns: Waterflow patterns are none to rare.
+Rock fragments armor the surface. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
-Frost heaving of shallow rooted plants should not be considered a "normal" condition.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 15-25% depending on amount of surface rock fragments 5.
-Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None 7.
+Frost heaving of shallow rooted plants should not be considered an indicator of soil erosion.

+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 5-20%, depending on amount of surface rock fragments - 5.
+Number of gullies and erosion associated with gullies: None - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
-(To be field tested.)
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically medium platy or subangular blocky.
-Soil surface colors are dark and soils are typified by a mollic epipedon.
-Organic matter of the surface 2 to 4 inches is typically 1.25 to 3 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass] slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+(To be field tested.) - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically very fine to thick platy or subangular blocky.
+Soil surface colors are dark gray-browns and soils have a mollic epipedon.
+Organic matter of the surface 2 to 4 inches is typically less than 1 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Idaho fescue]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact.
+Snow catch and accumulation is limited on windswept slopes.